zdeguzm53/CircuitPython/README.md

    - *Reflections*

-fading_led:
+- FADING_LED
+   - *Overview*
+   \
-   code uses a pwm to fade an led
+      The code uses a pwm to continuously alter the brightness value of the led, resulting in a fading effect.

-photointerrupter:
+   - *Wiring Diagram*
+   - *Reflections*

+- PHOTOINTERRUPTER
+   - *Overview*
+   \
-   keeps track on the number of times a photointerrupter has been blocked, displays the count every four seconds
+      This keeps track of the number of times a photointerrupter's led has been blocked, and then will display the running total on the       serial monitor every four seconds.

+   - *Wiring Diagram*
+   - *Reflections*

 rgb:
    contains the class rgb and the tester